Frax (FRAX) Price Tops $1.00 on Exchanges

-Frax (CURRENCY:FRAX) traded up 0% against the U.S. dollar during the 24 hour period ending at 15:00 PM ET on February 4th.
-Over the last week, Frax has traded down 0.1% against the U.S. dollar.
-One Frax coin can currently be purchased for $1.00 or 0.00002460 BTC on popular cryptocurrency exchanges.
-Frax has a market capitalization of $2.64 billion and $41.03 million worth of Frax was traded on exchanges in the last day.
+Frax (CURRENCY:FRAX) traded down 0.1% against the US dollar during the 1-day period ending at 8:00 AM Eastern on February 7th.
+In the last seven days, Frax has traded up 0.1% against the US dollar.
+One Frax coin can now be purchased for approximately $1.00 or 0.00002340 BTC on exchanges.
+Frax has a total market cap of $2.65 billion and approximately $15.93 million worth of Frax was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.